keisku/kubectl-secretdata/README.md

 ## What is it?

 This is a `kubectl` plugin for finding decoded secret data.
-Since `kubectl` only outputs base64-encoded secrets, it makes it difficult to check the secret value.
+Since `kubectl` outputs base64-encoded secrets basically, it makes it difficult to check the secret value.
+And searching secrets also is difficult.
-It helps finding a decoded secret data you want with productive search flags.
+This CLI helps checking secret value and finding a decoded secret data you want with productive search flags.

 ## Usage